 In the media, coverage of Islam and Muslims is generally negative.
 A 2018 Washington Post study of tens of thousands of articles mentioning Muslims or Islam found that 78% are negative, even when not covering terrorism; other studies have shown that “news coverage of Muslims is more negative than of other minority groups.”[ii]
 Studies also show that terror attacks by Muslims in the US receive 3.5 times as much media coverage as attacks by non-Muslims.[iii]
 In Hollywood, representations of Muslims and Arabs have consistently been stereotypical as in the original Disney’s Aladdin.
 Video games are often based in the Middle East and popular games like Call of Duty reinforce stereotypes that Muslims are bad guys or terrorists.

 Islamophobic campaigns across the country in recent years have targeted the building of new mosques.
 Biased government policies such as the 2017 travel ban have singled out Muslims based on a racialized view of them as all being a security threat.

 Slide 6: Internalization (Implicit Bias)

-Many people internalize these attitudes because these societal influences lead to the adoption of stereotypes, both good and bad.
-These in turn can influence one’s subconscious and even override one’s professed values, as demonstrated by various studies.
-That means that even if a person doesn’t believe that they are biased or racist, their subconscious can make them behave in biased or racist ways.
+These societal influences lead to the adoption of stereotypes, both good and bad about an entire group of people.
+Many people internalize these attitudes which can impact their subconscious beliefs and even override their professed values, as demonstrated by various studies.
+That means that even if people don’t believe that they are biased or racist, their subconscious beliefs causes them to behave in biased or racist ways.
 This is especially true in times of fear or stress.

 Slide 7: Impact of Islamophobia on Muslim Students and Their Families